rust-lang/rustc-dev-guide/src/overview.md

 The lexer has a small interface and doesn't depend directly on the diagnostic infrastructure in `rustc`.
-Instead it provides diagnostics as plain data which are emitted in `rustc_parse::lexer::mod` as real diagnostics.
+Instead it provides diagnostics as plain data which are emitted in `rustc_parse::lexer` as real diagnostics.
 The lexer preserves full fidelity information for both IDEs and proc macros.

 The *parser* [translates the token stream from the lexer into an Abstract Syntax